-- How many profile views you have over time.
+- How many profile views do you have over time.
 This number will not likely continually rise, but a steady stream of profile views means you’re visible on LinkedIn:

-- Search appearances is an indicator of the number of times your profile appeared in search results in the last week.
+- Search appearances are an indicator of the number of times your profile appeared in search results in the last week.
 This is largely driven by what people on LinkedIn are searching for, but it’s another number that you’d like to see remain relatively steady, if not grow.

-- Where your searchers work lets you know if your profile is showing up in the search results of people who work at businesses that you want to connect with and been seen by.
+- Where your searchers work lets you know if your profile is showing up in the search results of people who work at businesses that you want to connect with and have been seen by.

 - Keywords your searchers used identify whether you’re showing for the appropriate search terms.
-If not, you should consider revising your job title, headline and about section.
+If not, you should consider revising your job title, headline, and about section.

 In sum, think of LinkedIn as a virtual networking event.
 If you show up to an in-person event in casual clothes, standing in the corner, not wearing a name tag, not talking to you anyone else, you won’t have a successful and productive time.

 But if you dress in industry-appropriate clothes, wear a name tag, engage with other attendees and look up from your phone, you’ll make interesting and potentially meaningful connections.
 Updating your LinkedIn profile and engaging on the platform with some regularity is the online equivalent of preparing and acting appropriately at a networking event or conference.

 Your LinkedIn profile is a virtual—and very visible—representation of you, your professional brand, and your business.
 So treating your profile with the same care and attention you pay to yourself is worth the time and effort—especially for senior business executives.